Choosing a Pathway

 What do I need to know about myself in order to choose a college that will be right for me?

-Following are lists of academic, tennis and general criteria to consider in the college selection process.
+Following are lists of academic, tennis and general criteria to consider in the college selection process, as well as a breakdown of the different NCAA divisions and other levels of play on offer.
 Only you can determine how important each criterion is to your ultimate choice.
 These questions will help you evaluate what is and isn’t important to you in the selection of a college.
 Remember, not only should the school you select be compatible with your interests and goals but also with your abilities.

 - Do I want a rigorous academic environment?
 Will I meet the entrance requirements and be able to balance the academic workload with my athletic commitments?